 For starters, Sacks advises, it’s important for Canadians or other non-U.S. residents who have had gambling winnings withheld to know that they can deduct their gambling losses up to the amount of their gambling winnings.
 But there is a strict time limit, in order to qualify for a gaming refund Canadians must file detailed gambling tax refund forms within three years of winning.
 On top of that, says Sacks, to recover a portion or all of the tax on gambling winnings, Canadians need to substantiate their gambling losses with proper documentation, receipts, tickets, statements, or a player’s club card as proof or keep a diary of losses and winnings.

-“As registered agents of the IRS, the Canadian Chartered Accountants at Refund Management Services have helped thousands of Canadians and other non-U.S. residents successfully file their U.S. casino tax refund and recoup their winnings since 1998,” Sacks concludes.
+“As registered Certified acceptance agents, the Canadian Chartered Accountants at Refund Management Services have helped thousands of Canadians and other non-U.S. residents successfully file their U.S. casino tax refund and recoup their winnings since 1998,” Sacks concludes.
 “In some cases, RMS can get gambling winnings back to clients in as little as 6–15 weeks depending on when they’ve won.
 In every case, we make the whole process much easier for our clients.”

 To find out how Refund Management Services can help with U.S. gambling tax recovery, visit www.RefundManagement.com.